sapcc/asr1k-neutron-l3/README.md

 Documentation is split into two sections one mapping [Openstack Neutron entities to device configuration](DEVICE_README.md), the other describing the [design principles of the software components](DRIVER_README.md).

+**The current state in development/alpha and it is not intended for productove use in iits current state**

 When not explicity specified any intellectual property manifested in this repository is subject to the following:

     Copyright 2017 SAP SE